What is systems thinking?

-Traditional thinking tends to focus on separate things, rather than the interconnections between them.
+Traditional Western thinking tends to focus on separate things, rather than the interconnections between them and what those interconnections produce.
 It often assumes there is a single cause of a problem.
 There is a focus on outcomes and measurements.
 It can be very dogmatic and reductionist and often has a focus on criticalness and blame.
 I wonder how many times you have heard staff being blamed for the problems of an organisation?
 Or been blamed yourself?
-That is our traditional model of thinking kicking in.
-Blame is a very easy trap to fall into; we are all guilty of it at times.
+That is our traditional Western model of thinking kicking in.
 The trick is to be aware of it and challenge it.
-Systems thinking can help you to do that.
+Systems thinking can help with that.
 It helps you focus on the bigger picture (like taking a helicopter view) and the interconnections involved.
-It embraces the uncertainty and complexity in the situation you are faced with, so you no longer find it scary and unmanageable.
+It helps you to embrace the uncertainty and complexity in the situation you are faced with, so you no longer find it scary and unmanageable.
 Systems thinking supports you in appreciating multiple perspectives and even exposes things like power relationships.

 But, what does all this mean to me?

-One idea behind systems thinking is to help you avoid putting in place a “quick fix” here that causes a problem somewhere else.
-It’s a bit like standing on a bump in a carpet, only for it to emerge somewhere else.
-We do this because it is easy.
-But, it is often not a sustainable fix.
-To get a more sustainable improvement we need to jump right into the complexity around us and get a good understanding of it.
-Systems thinking can help you do that and support you in making better decisions.
+To get a wider range of more sustainable improvements we need to jump right into the complexity around us and get a good understanding of our context.
+Systems thinking can help you do that and it can support you in making better decisions.
 To some extent, it can help you avoid a lot of unintended consequences of actions, although it will not eliminate them altogether.

 What kind of situations can I use systems thinking for?